Massive Gauge Theories from Consistency Conditions of Amplitudes: Massive Four-point Amplitudes

-Here we construct 4-point amplitudes from $VVS$, $SSV$ and $SSS$.
-Except for the trivial $SSSS$, there are two possible 4-point amplitudes $VVVV$ and $SSVV$, which we will construct one by one.
+Here we construct four-point amplitudes from $VVS$, $SSV$ and $SSS$.
+Except for the trivial $SSSS$, there are two possible four-point amplitudes $VVVV$ and $SSVV$, which we will construct one by one.
 After that, we will classify and discuss the underlying physics of the solutions.